mazsinger/mazsinger/README.md

 - 👋 Hi, I’m @mazsinger aka Yona
-- 📫 You can reach me over Discord: BrokenSound#6378 or with E-Mail: admin@yonajervis.eu
+- 📫 You can reach me over Discord: brokensound or with E-Mail: admin@yona.lu
 - If you have any Issue please Report the Issue on Github

 <!---